The euro prepares for a digital makeover | DW | 09.10.2020

 "Looking ahead, we need to be ready to introduce a digital euro, shall the need arise," Lagarde said in the report.

-Some Europeans might be picturing the countless times they've used their online bank account to complete a digital transaction and scratching their heads at the idea of a digital euro.
+Some Europeans might be scratching their heads at the idea of a digital euro, picturing the countless digital transactions they've made using online bank accounts.
 What would the difference be?

 "The main difference would be that such a transfer would be in central bank money, the safest means of payment," Ulrich Bindseil, director general for market infrastructures and payments at the ECB, told DW.
 "It would be as safe as cash — but digital.
 Currently, electronic transfers between citizens' deposits take place in so-called commercial bank money."